airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/create-new-bot/whatsapp-bot-creation-with-manual-onboarding/README.md

 # 📖 WhatsApp Bot Creation with Manual Onboarding

-This document will guide you through the step-by-step process of creating the m1Bot WhatsApp Bot using the WhatsApp Business Cloud API.
-By following these instructions, you can set up your WhatsApp Bot and integrate it with the m1Bot platform.
+This document will guide you through the step-by-step process of creating the tropitech WhatsApp Bot using the WhatsApp Business Cloud API.
+By following these instructions, you can set up your WhatsApp Bot and integrate it with the tropitech platform.

 #### **Step 1:** Check for Pre-requisites

-Before you begin, ensure you have the necessary prerequisites in place, such as access to the m1Bot platform and a WhatsApp Business Cloud API account.
+Before you begin, ensure you have the necessary prerequisites in place, such as access to the tropitech platform and a WhatsApp Business Cloud API account.

 {% content-ref url="prerequisites-for-whatsapp-bots.md" %}
 [prerequisites-for-whatsapp-bots.md](prerequisites-for-whatsapp-bots.md)